Room Reset – The Secret to Keeping a Clean House

 But unfortunately, when we have spent the better part of our lives living with clutter, practice is just what we need to do.
 We need to teach ourselves to see things differently.

-We need to create simple systems that will help us to keep our things in order as we learn to do this on autopilot.
-And as we learn to only keep the things we need, use, or love we can put on our clutter-free badge and wear it with pride.
+We need to create simple systems, habits, and routines that will help us to keep our things in order as we learn to do this on autopilot.
+And as we learn only to keep the things we need, use, or love, we can wear our clutter-free badge with pride.

 Okay, so I know I may have gone just a little overboard, but speaking as a former clutter bug myself, I understand how significant this shift is.
 And once you make it, your life will change for the better.

-And who wants to live like June Cleaver?
-Apron always on.
-Dust mop always in hand.
+And who wants to live like that?
+An apron is always on.
+Dust mop is always in hand.
 Cleaning all the time?

-Luckily, over the years, I learned a few tricks that have helped me keep my home clutter-free.
-Easy and super simple tips keep me from taking five steps back into old and frustrating habits.
+Over the years, I learned a few tricks that have helped me keep my home clutter-free.
+Easy tips that keep me from taking five steps back into old and frustrating habits.

 Today, I want to introduce you to my number one tip.
 The key to a neat and tidy home and one so simple most folks skip it altogether.